dergigi/dergigi.github.io/collections/bitcoin/_posts/2024-03-25-speaking-freely-online.md

 violent form of evolution, if you will.

 The Ancients placed a great deal of emphasis on attention.
-Attention is plagued by a meta-problem too, which is, of course, "_what to pay attention to?"_
+Attention is plagued by a meta-problem too, which is, of course, _what to pay attention to?_
-Figuring this one out is what separates the smart people from the wise people, as it requires paying attention to what you're paying attention to.
+Answering this question requires paying attention to what you're paying attention to, which is what a smart person from a wise one.

 Which brings me to one of the things I'm currently worried about.
 Civilizationally speaking, we are very bad at paying attention to what we're paying attention to, at least right now.
 And I'm afraid that both the [broken incentives](/vew) that plague the internet, as well as our [broken money](https://bitcoin-resources.com/books/broken-money), are to blame.
 At least in part.